 You will need to discuss your prognosis with your doctor, but it is not possible for any doctor to give you a 100 per cent accurate prediction on the course of your illness.
-Test results, the rate of tumour growth, how well you respond to treatment, and other factors such as age, fitness and your medical history are all important factors in assessing your prognosis.

 For many people the first few weeks after the diagnosis are very stressful.
 You may have trouble thinking, eating or sleeping.